ooni/spec/test-specs/ts-015-psiphon.md

 ## Expected Post-processing efforts

+You should be aware of the `default_confguration` parameter as the user may have misconfigured the test leading to inconsistent results.

 # Privacy considerations

 Psiphon does not seek to provide anonymity.
 An adversary can observe that a user is connecting to Psiphon servers.
 Psiphon servers can also determine the users location.